AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 |------|:------:|:----------------:|:--------------:|
 | RMSE | 0.5689 |      0.2330      |     0.1968     |

 The final Gluon-TS model indicates that the price of natural gas will slightly decline over the next two weeks.
-However, the RMSE for the model is 0.1968, and the model predicts the price will drop only a few cents.
-Therefore we cannot reliably advise a short position be opened on natural gas with a high degree of confidence given the room for error.

-The tuned model
+It could be profitable to open a short position on natural gas, monitoring any changes to the underlying weather/storage assumptions.